dis012/AMS_Challenge/README.md

 ```

 #### **5. Get Displacement fields**
 **The main functions you want to use for testing.
-Make sure the your configuration file is in /Data/AMS_Images/ThoraxCBCT_OncoRegRelease_06_12_23/Release_06_12_23/dataset.json for MIND model and Data/AMS_Images/ThoraxCBCT_OncoRegRelease_06_12_23/Release_06_12_23/ConfigDisplacementFieldUNet.json for UNet model** -> Za testiranje AMS podatkov je to ze vse nastimano in pripravljeno za uporabo
+Make sure the configuration file is in /Data/AMS_Images/ThoraxCBCT_OncoRegRelease_06_12_23/Release_06_12_23/dataset.json for MIND model and Data/AMS_Images/ThoraxCBCT_OncoRegRelease_06_12_23/Release_06_12_23/ConfigDisplacementFieldUNet.json for UNet model** -> Za testiranje AMS podatkov je to ze vse nastimano in pripravljeno za uporabo
 Calculates the displacement field for segmented images using UNet.
-Parameters:
+Parameters:\
-    gpu_id: ID of the GPU to use.
+    gpu_id: ID of the GPU to use.\
-    convex_s: Index of the optimal settings from Convex optimization.
+    convex_s: Index of the optimal settings from Convex optimization.\
-    adam_s1: Index from the first Adam optimization step.
+    adam_s1: Index from the first Adam optimization step.\
-    adam_s2: Index from the second Adam optimization step.
+    adam_s2: Index from the second Adam optimization step.\
-    Both adam_s1 and adam_s2 are provided after Adam optimization
+    Both adam_s1 and adam_s2 are provided after Adam optimization.
 ```bash
 get_displacement_field_Unet
 ```